Preview Feature to Help Protect Most Confidential SharePoint Online Sites

 Linking sensitivity labels with conditional access policies increases the granularity of control a label can exercise over SharePoint Online sites and increases the usefulness of sensitivity labels for container management.
 A single authentication context can link to multiple conditional access policies, which opens a bunch of different possibilities about how to control access in different circumstances.

 Given the amount of confidential information stored in SharePoint Online, it’s nice to be able control conditional access so easily and a good example of how Microsoft is steadily building up the container management capabilities for sensitivity labels.
+Make sure that you have the necessary licenses before you use the feature!

 Stay updated with developments across the Microsoft 365 ecosystem by subscribing to the Office 365 for IT Pros eBook.
 We do the research to make sure that our readers understand the technology.